 Breeding Principles and from there access additional pages for your further understanding.

 This website and a book I have written will show you how to apply these same practices to your sport herds.
 I hope the articles you find here will give you a good start.
-For your further and more detailed instruction: North American Sport Horse Breeder-- 20 %if ordered from this site.
+For your further and more detailed instruction: North American Sport Horse Breeder.

 Links to Tesio Methods Articles